 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are "individuals who observe violence or witness the conditions that perpetuate violence.
 They are not directly involved but have the choice to intervene, speak up, or do something about it."
 Southeastern wishes to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
 Bystanders may not always know what to do even if they want to help.
-Below is a list2 of some ways to be an active bystander.
+Below is a list of some ways to be an active bystander.
 Further information regarding bystander intervention may be found.
-If you or someone else is in immediate danger on campus, call UPD at (985) 549-2222 or dial 911 if off-campus.
+If you or someone else is in immediate danger on campus, call UPD at (985) 549-2222 or dial 911 if off-

+Southeastern Louisiana University - Baton Rouge Nursing Center Louisiana ACT 447 Semi-Annual Crime Report Policy Statements October 1, 2024 through March 31, 2025 campus.
 This could be when a person is yelling at or being physically abusive toward another and it is not safe for you to intervene.